steven.ramsay at bristol.ac.uk

 • Tools for functional programming [POPL'21] [PLDI'22] [POPL'24].
 Designing tools based on automated reasoning to help programmers write bug-free code.

-• Ill-Typed Programs Don't Evaluate : a short, accessible introduction to my POPL'24 work on a fundamental new extension to the notion of type system, and an application to incorrectness reasoning.
+• Ill-Typed Programs Don't Evaluate : a short introduction to my POPL'24 work on a new extension to the notion of type system, and an application to incorrectness reasoning.

-• Intensional Datatype Refinement : a short, accessible introduction to my POPL'21 work on a refinement type system for predictable program analysis for verifying (pattern-match) safety properties.
+• Intensional Datatype Refinement : a short introduction to my POPL'21 work on a refinement type system for predictable program analysis for verifying (pattern-match) safety properties.

 • Fragments of higher-order logic [POPL'18] [LICS'21] [POPL'23].
 Investigating restrictions of higher-order logic that give good computational properties.

-• Higher-Order MSL Horn Constraints : a more accessible introduction to my POPL'23 work on a decidable fragment of higher-order Horn clauses and a deeper correspondence between formulas and types.
+• Higher-Order MSL Horn Constraints : a short introduction to my POPL'23 work on a decidable fragment of higher-order Horn clauses and a semantic correspondence between formulas and types.

 • Higher-order model checking [POPL'11] [POPL'14].
 Designing new methods for the higher-order extension of software model checking.